lab-cosmo/atomistic-cookbook/CONTRIBUTING.rst

 Contributing
 ============

+.. marker-contrib-start

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
-You can contribute in the ways listed below.
+To ensure that your contributions fit within the scope and the general style of the cookbook, please read the guidelines below.

 Requirements for new contributions
 ----------------------------------